KSNINJA/KSNINJA/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 - 🎓 &nbsp; Studying Computer Science and Applied Mathematics at IIIT Delhi.
 - 💼 &nbsp; Still exploring a lot.
-But, broadly, I am interested in intelligent systems -> robotics, perception and other cool stuff.
-Currently, I am going a bit math-heavy by studying online optimization and control theory.
+But, broadly, I am interested in intelligent systems

 <br>